rasor/rasor.github.io/content/2020/OpenFaaSDevWindows20.md

 # No resources found in default namespace.
 ```

+The cluster config seen in `kubectl config view` is stored in C:\Users\youruserid\.kube\config

 So now having a master node running and no pod what is next?
+* We could add worker nodes to the cluster
+* We could install apps

 Issues:
 * Booting Windows made bash unable to access cluster.
 Why?